growifyai/car-rentals-2/DEPLOYMENT.md

 ### Images Not Loading

 If images aren't loading from the backend:
-- Verify that `zion-car-rentals.onrender.com` is added to Next.js config
+- Verify that `zion-car-rentals-backend.up.railway.app` is added to Next.js config
 - Check browser console for CORS errors
 - Ensure backend `/uploads` route is accessible